KOVR: Changing ownership, falling ratings

 In a management buyout that restored Outlet Communications to separate status, Rockefeller Group sold the firm in 1986 for $625 million (equivalent to $ in dollars).
-To raise capital, some stations were immediately divested, among them KOVR, which was sold on for $104 million (equivalent to $ in dollars) to another Rhode Island concern, Narragansett Capital Corporation, as its first television property.
+To raise capital, some stations were immediately divested, among them KOVR, which was sold for $104 million (equivalent to $ in dollars) to another Rhode Island concern, Narragansett Capital Corporation, as its first television property.
 Amidst these two transactions, KOVR laid off 10 employees, and morale was low due to poor ratings in part attributable to the national underperformance of ABC at the time.
 The Kings telecasts had been one of the station's bright spots, but the team sued KOVR in August 1986 for breach of contract, alleging the station owed it hundreds of thousands of dollars and had tried to renegotiate the pact; it was another three years before a judge ruled in favor of the Kings.
 Also in 1986, the station broke ground on its present transmission tower, a 2049 ft mast in Walnut Grove, in a joint venture with KXTV.
 Otherwise, Narragansett—a holding company, not a broadcasting firm—generally underinvested in KOVR; one rival broadcaster commented that the company had "stripped the station clean".